an-m1/MediaSorter_MacOS/README.md

 ### Steps:
 1. Download the latest release
-2. Extract the ZIP (if applicable)
+2. Extract the ZIP located in the `app-download` folder
 3. Open the `.dmg`
 4. Drag **MediaSorter.app** into **Applications**
 5. Launch the app